You may keep your stock in a large cupboard, have a dedicated stockroom, or even use a whole warehouse, but all these options share a common problem:

 These are the experts' top tips for keeping your stockroom organised and efficient.

-- Buy racking that uses all your vertical space, even if you don't need it right now.
+- Purchase shelving that maximises your vertical space, even if you don't need it right now.

 - Label your shelves and bins clearly.